-The Board believes that it is important for each executive officer and non-employee director of the Company to have a financial stake in the Company to help align the executive officer's or non-employee director's interests with those of the Company's stockholders.
-To that end, the Company has adopted an equity ownership policy requiring that each executive officer and non-employee director of the Company maintain ownership of Company common stock with a value of at least the following multiples of base salary or annual cash retainer for service on the Board:
+The Board believes that it is important for each executive officer and non-employee Director of the Company to have a financial stake in the Company to help align the executive officer's or non-employee Director's interests with those of the Company's stockholders.
+To that end, the Company has an equity ownership policy requiring that each executive officer and non-employee Director of the Company maintain ownership of Common Stock with a value of at least the following multiples of base salary or annual cash retainer for service on the Board:

-Executive Chairman 5 times base salary Chief Executive Officer 5 times base salary President or Executive Vice President 3 times base salary Non-employee Director 5 times annual cash retainer
+Executive Officer or Non-employee Director Stock Ownership Multiple Executive Chairman 5 times base salary Chief Executive Officer 5 times base salary President or Executive Vice President 3 times base salary Non-employee Director 5 times annual cash retainer

-New executive officers or non-employee directors of the Company will be given a period of five (5) years to attain full compliance with these requirements.
+New executive officers or non-employee Directors of the Company will be given a period of five (5) years to attain full compliance with these requirements.
 These requirements will be reduced by 50% after an executive reaches age 62 in order to facilitate appropriate financial planning.

-For purposes of these determinations, (i) stock ownership includes shares of Company common stock which are directly owned or owned by family members residing with the executive officer or non-employee director, or by family trusts, as well as vested options and vested restricted stock, and unvested restricted stock or equivalents, unless they are subject to achievement of performance targets, and common stock or stock equivalents credited to such executive officer or non-employee director under any deferred compensation plan, and (ii) Company common stock shall be valued per share using the 200-day trailing average NYSE per share closing price.
+For purposes of these determinations, (i) stock ownership includes shares of Common Stock which are directly owned or owned by family members residing with the executive officer or non-employee Director, or by family trusts, as well as vested options and vested restricted stock, and unvested restricted stock or equivalents, unless they are subject to achievement of performance targets, and common stock or stock equivalents credited to such executive officer or non-employee Director under any deferred compensation plan, and (ii) Common Stock shall be valued per share using the 200-day trailing average NYSE per share closing price.